jmhutchison/QGIS-Training-Manual/vector_analysis/basic_analysis.rst

 .. image:: ../_static/vector_analysis/035.png
    :align: center

-* If you can't find :guilabel:`AREA` in the list, try this instead:
+* If you can not find :guilabel:`AREA` in the list, try this instead:

 .. image:: ../_static/vector_analysis/036.png
    :align: center